BethMwangi/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-store id| true | The store id name is passed
+store id  | true    | The store id is passed

 ## Get a Specific store